hunter-college-ossd-spr-2020/firefox-addon-activity/team_3.md

 5. *Can you find information about how many different users contribute to this project?
 If so, specify how many.*

-    No, there is only one developer that is contribute to this project.
+    No, there is only one developer that contributes to this project.

 ### Part 5